softwaresaved/policy_common_data/README.md

 ### Add the dataset raw data

 Create a new directory within the `data/` directory which reflects the name of the dataset, and populate the directory with each dataset file.
-If you wish to use the default data file loader, the files must be in the form of a text file with one entry per line, and one file should be named `default.txt` - the file that will be supplied if no argument is given to the contructor.
+If you wish to use the default data file loader which supplies the data file as a list, the files must be in the form of a text file with one entry per line, and one file must be named `default.txt` - the file that will be supplied if no argument is given to the constructor.

 ### Create a Python class wrapper